-John Sontag is Vice President and Director of Systems Research at Hewlett Packard Labs.
-The Systems Research organization is responsible for research in memristor, photonics, physical and system architectures, storing data at high volume, velocity and variety, and operating systems.
+John Sontag is Vice President and Director of Foundational Technologies at Hewlett Packard Labs.
+The Foundational Technologies organization is responsible for research in Memristors, photonics, Memory-Driven Computing and other emerging computing technologies.
 Together with Hewlett Packard Enterprise business units and partners, the team reaches from basic research to advanced development of key technologies.

-Prior to his appointment as director of Systems Research, Sontag led the Strategic Innovation and Research Services (SIRS) group at Hewlett Packard Labs.
+Prior to this, Sontag led the Strategic Innovation and Research Services (SIRS) group at Hewlett Packard Labs.
 The SIRS organization is responsible for co-innovations that bring Hewlett Packard Labs, Hewlett Packard Enterprise business units and customers together to accelerate research outcomes towards customer outcomes.

 Previously, Sontag led the Technology Transfer Office at Hewlett Packard Labs, which is charged with speeding the transfer of research into products and services through multiple routes.
 Sontag was responsible for focusing on the brokering of technology transfer through three primary channels: product development within Hewlett Packard Enterprise’s business groups, intellectual property licensing agreements with a third party, and via the venture capital community.